Getting to Know the Unity Editor

 You can add components by clicking the Add Component button.

 The Scene View

 The Scene view is the most important view you work with in Unity because it enables you to see your game visually as it is being built (see Figure 1.12).
 Using the mouse controls and a few hotkeys, you can move around inside a scene and place objects where you want them.
 This gives you an immense level of control.

 In a little bit, you will learn about moving around within a scene, but for now, let’s focus on the controls that are part of the Scene view:

 Draw mode: This controls how the scene is drawn.
 By default, it is set to Shaded, which means objects will be drawn with their textures in full color.

 2D/3D view: This control changes from a 3D view to a 2D view.
-Note that in 2D view, the scene gizmo (described later this hour) does not show.
+Note that in 2D view, the scene gizmo (described later this hour) is not visible.

 Scene lighting: This control determines whether objects in the Scene view are lit by default ambient lighting or only by lights that actually exist within the scene.
 The default is to include the built-in ambient lighting.